Delegation Test in 15 Minutes: Reclaim 8–12 Hours a Week for $75K–$96K Operators

 The Executive Summary

-Operators in the $75K–$96K/month band burn 10–15 hours a week on work others could do for $15–$25/hour; a 15-minute delegation test exposes the top 3 tasks to hand off first.
+Operators in the $75K–$96K/month band burn 10–15 hours weekly on $15–$25/hour work; a 15-minute delegation test exposes your top 3 tasks to hand off first.

-The Delegation Problem: This article targets the “I can do it faster myself” trap, where 10–15 hours weekly of $150–$300/hour founder time gets spent on $15–$25/hour tasks, quietly taxing you $65,000–$143,000 annually in lost capacity.
+The Delegation Problem: The “I can do it faster myself” trap turns 10–15 hours weekly of $150–$300/hour founder time into $15–$25/hour tasks, quietly taxing you $65,000–$143,000 annually in lost capacity.

 Written by Nour Boustani for $75K–$96K/month founders who want a 30–40 hour baseline week and real growth headroom without waiting for a “perfect” team build-out.

-Why a 15-Minute Delegation Test Matters
+Why the 15-Minute Delegation Test Matters at $75K–$96K/Month

 A 15-minute delegation test reveals: